OPSnet/Gazelle/README.md

 Docker is used to develop Gazelle.
 See https://docs.docker.com/engine/install/ for more information on getting Docker set up locally.

+### Gazelle
+In the root folder of the Gazelle repository, run the following command:

+`docker compose up -d`

+This will pull and build the needed images to run Gazelle on Debian Bullseye.
+A volume is mounted from the base of the git repository at `/var/www` in the container.
+Changes to the source code are immediately served without rebuilding or restarting.

+You can access the site by viewing `http://localhost:7001/`

+The first account created is assigned the highest operational role (Sysop) automatically.

+The Sysop account might not have all the permissions that have been added recently.
+Navigate to the /tools.php?action=permissions page and tick everything.

 ### Ocelot
 The [ocelot](https://github.com/OPSnet/Ocelot) repository is used to build the Ocelot image.
 To keep things simple, check out the source in a sibling directory to Gazelle.